In this guide you’ll learn all the details you need to know to get your license and become a real estate agent in

 Any U.S. citizen or a lawfully admitted alien can apply.

 Any active member of the Oklahoma Bar who is in good standing and qualified under the real estate license law is exempt from taking the real estate sales associate prerequisite course.

 Applicants who have an existing criminal record may still apply for a real estate license.
 It would be best if applicants were to include their criminal history along with the necessary documents related to the conviction, if any, on their application.
 After submitting your fingerprints, your application will be forwarded to the Division of Criminal Justice Information Systems and to the Federal Bureau of Investigation.
 Upon investigation, each applicant will be considered on their own merits.

 Online Real Estate Schools in Oklahoma

-While taking your real estate pre-licensing course in person can be helpful, online courses are much cheaper and offer the exact same education.
+While taking your real estate pre-licensing course in person can be helpful, online courses are much less expensive and offer the exact same education.
 Real Estate Express is the leading online school for aspiring Oklahoma real estate agents, offering everything from pre-licensing courses to exam preparation programs that help give agents a strong start in their careers.
 Click here to get started.

 Oklahoma Real Estate License Reciprocity and Portability